Xaimelee/Xaimelee/README.md

 I am actively developing a game done in partnership with a fantastic artist who is also a very experienced Game Developer with released commercial titles.
 This is still a private project but is code-named 'Loom' with an expected commercial release for later this year for PC.

 More recently with becoming a student, I have for the first time delved into web application development, AI tools (chatbots, image recognition), APIs, databases and other server related tools.
-Coding Languages learned for this so far have been Javascript, HTML and CSS (scss, sass), along with learning the React framework which uses JSX.

 **Languages, Applications or Tools Learned:**
 - Javascript (Typescript, JSX)